gklyne/I-D/arcp/arcp.md

 can be resolved within the archive without having to extract the archive content on the local file system.

-An app URI can be used for purposes of isolation
-(e.g. when consuming multiple archives), security constraints (avoiding "climb out" from the archive), or for externally identiyfing sub-resources
+An arcp URI can be used for purposes of isolation (e.g. when consuming multiple archives), security constraints (avoiding "climb out" from the archive), or for externally identiyfing sub-resources